Texas Sales Tax

 - Sign and date the return.

-- If the amended return shows you overpaid your taxes, attach a letter requesting a credit and let us know how you would like to receive your refund.
+- If the amended return shows you overpaid your taxes, see our refunds web page.
 We can either send you a check for the overpaid amount or let you take a credit on a future return.

 - If the amended return shows you underpaid your taxes, please send the additional tax due plus any penalties and interest that may apply.